mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 Involvement by the Sword Worlds Coalition is likely.
 If so, their initial
-targets will be the three ‘Abyss’ naval bases at Lanth, D’Ganzio and
+targets will be the three 'Abyss' naval bases at Lanth, D'Ganzio and
 Ghandi.
 This will effectively isolate the Vilis subsector and allow it to be
 annexed in due course, whilst clearing the flank of an advance towards
 Lunion and ultimately Mora.
 If this were to happen, the minimal result